M4dSec/writeups/Finding a Server's Origin IP.md

 docs.enji.ai has address 52.30.219.62
 ```

-From the output above, we can see that `docs.enji.ai` is not routed through a CDN, which reveals the real IP address.
+From the output above, we can see that `docs.enji.ai` is not routed through a CDN, which reveals the `docs.enji.ai` real IP address.

 ## DNS Records Analysis